mongodb/docs/source/includes/fact-manage-mongodb-users-roles.rst

 :guilabel:`Enforce Consistent Set`:

 :guilabel:`Enforce Consistent Set` is ``YES``
-     In this mode, all deployments that the |mms| group manages have the same set of MongoDB users and roles; specifically, all users and roles that the |mms|
+     In this mode, all deployments that the |mms| project manages have the same set of MongoDB users and roles; specifically, all users and roles that the |mms|
-     group manages.
+     project manages.

-     Only the MongoDB users and roles that the |mms| group manages, that is :guilabel:`Synced` value set to ``Yes``, can exist in the group's managed deployments.
-Any users and roles that the |mms| group does not manage group are deleted from these deployments.
+     Only the MongoDB users and roles that the |mms| project manages, that is :guilabel:`Synced` value set to ``Yes``, can exist in the project's managed deployments.
+Any users and roles that the |mms| project does not manage project are deleted from these deployments.

 :guilabel:`Enforce Consistent Set` is ``NO``
-     In this mode, deployments that the |mms| group manages can have different sets of MongoDB users and roles, including MongoDB users and roles not managed through the |mms| group.
+     In this mode, deployments that the |mms| project manages can have different sets of MongoDB users and roles, including MongoDB users and roles not managed through the |mms| project.
 To manage these users and roles, you must connect directly to the MongoDB deployment.

-     Users and roles that the |mms| group manages, where :guilabel:`Synced` value set to ``Yes``, are created in all deployments the |mms| group manages.
-Users and roles that the |mms| group does not manage, where :guilabel:`Synced` value set to ``No``, exist only in the specific deployment.
+     Users and roles that the |mms| project manages, where :guilabel:`Synced` value set to ``Yes``, are created in all deployments the |mms| project manages.
+Users and roles that the |mms| project does not manage, where :guilabel:`Synced` value set to ``No``, exist only in the specific deployment.

      .. note::